💰 For most, it's about price

 Especially in hot climates, the amenity value of shade from the carports may exceed the extra cost of the systems compared to rooftop or ground mount systems.
 The shade is a welcome benefit for anyone visiting the facility, including both customers and employees.
 The amenity value of this thoughtfulness may translate to a higher NOI for the facility or longer or more repeat visits from prospective customers.

-💬 In Summary
+💬 In summary

-In summary, generally, when adding solar to your property it’s most economical to start with rooftop or ground mount solar, only expanding to carport solar if those two options can’t offset your full load or when the PR value and amenity value of shading your parking lot exceed that extra cost of the system.
+When adding solar to your property it’s most economical to start with rooftop or ground mount solar, only expanding to carport solar if those two options can’t offset your full load or when the PR value and amenity value of shading your parking lot exceed that extra cost of the system.

 If you need help evaluating your buildings for solar, using only an address, Station A can quickly estimate the economics of a solar project at that location through our Free Portfolio Report.
 Refine your estimates with your actuals and work with our team of advisors to determine your solar opportunities.